VChristlein/dgmp/README.md

 ![DGMP Overview](dgmp.png)

-This repository contains the code to reproduce the evaluations of the following publication:

-_V.
-Christlein, L. Spranger, M. Seuret, A. Nicolaou, P. Král, A. Maier.
-"Deep Generalized Max Pooling." arXiv preprint arXiv:1908.05040 (2019)._

-It will be presented soon at the 15th International Conference on Document Analysis and Recognition, Sep.
-2019, Sydney, Australia

 ## Abstract:
 > Global pooling layers are an essential part of Convolutional Neural Networks
 > (CNN).
 They are used to aggregate activations of spatial locations to produce a